OAWest/western.oa-bsa.org/program/scholarships/index.md

 # OA High Adventure Scholarship

-The Western Region Order of the Arrow Committee feels so strongly that the OA High Adventure program leaves a lasting impression and energizes the arrowmen that participate they would like to offer each and every Lodge in the Western Region a $300 scholarship that can be used to cover participation fees for any one of the following four Order of the Arrow High Adventure programs in the summer of 2017:
+The Western Region Order of the Arrow Committee feels so strongly that the OA High Adventure program leaves a lasting impression and energizes the arrowmen that participate they would like to offer each and every lodge in the Western Region a $300 scholarship that can be used to cover participation fees for any one of the following four Order of the Arrow High Adventure programs in the summer of 2017:

 1. OA Trail Crew at Philmont Scout Ranch
 2. Wilderness Voyage at the Charles L Sommers Canoe Base